Ancient Elis: Democracy in Elis

 Eric W. Robinson has argued that Elis was a democracy by around 500 BC, on the basis of early inscriptions which suggest that the people (the dāmos) could make and change laws.
-Robinson further believes that literary sources imply that Elis continued to be democratic until 365, when an oligarchic faction seems to have taken control (Xen.
-Hell.
-7.4.16, 26).
-At some point in the mid-fourth century, democracy may have been restored; at least, we hear that a particularly narrow oligarchy was replaced by a new constitution designed by Phormio of Elis, a student of Plato (Arist.
-Pol.
-1306a12-16; Plut.
-Mor.
-805d, 1126c).
+The literary sources refer to a democratic revolution in 472 BC.
+The literary sources imply that Elis continued to be democratic until 365, when an oligarchic faction took control.
+At some point in the mid-fourth century, democracy may have been restored; at least, we hear that a particularly narrow oligarchy was replaced by a new constitution designed by Phormio of Elis, a student of Plato.
 The classical democracy at Elis seems to have functioned mainly through a popular Assembly and a Council, the two main institutions of most poleis.
-The Council initially had 500 members, but grew to 600 members by the end of the fifth century (Thuc.
-5.47.9).
+The Council initially had 500 members, but grew to 600 members by the end of the fifth century.
 There was also a range of public officials such as the demiourgoi who regularly submitted to public audits.

+Hellenistic period

+During the Macedonian supremacy in Greece they sided with the victors, but refused to fight against their countrymen.
+After the death of Alexander the Great in 323 BC they renounced the Macedonian alliance.
+At a time when most of their Peloponnesian neighbours were joining together as part of the Achaian League, the Eleans chose to join the rival Aetolian League.
+In 245 BC, Elis and the Aetolians conquered Triphylia and Lasion, but they lost the territory again in 219 BC when they entered the Social War on the Aetolian side and were invaded by Philip V of Macedon.
+In 191 BC, Elis was forced to join the Achaian League and it remained a member until the league was disbanded by the Romans in 146 BC at the end of the Achaean War.

+According to Polybius, Elis had an unusual agricultural economy for the Peloponnese in this period, which was characterised by large estates.
+These estates had large numbers of slave labourers and were particularly focussed on animal husbandry.
+The owners of these estates spent most of their time in residence and rarely visited the city of Elis, as a result of which the Eleans instituted a system of travelling judges to ensure these people had access to justice.